Options for Dealing With Secured Debts

 Payment of an encumbrance does not increase the share of the distributee entitled to the encumbered assets unless the distributee is entitled to exoneration.

-A.R.S. § 14-3814In practical terms, if a will leaves a house to one child and does not specify that the mortgage should be paid off from estate funds, the child inherits the house with the mortgage still attached.
+A.R.S. § 14-3814In practical terms, if a will leaves a house to one child and does not say the mortgage should be paid from estate funds, the child inherits the house with the mortgage still attached.
 The estate does not automatically pay off the loan on their behalf.
-This prevents one beneficiary from receiving a windfall at the expense of others.